-It is my impression that a woman also occupied a dominant position in her relationship with her male kin, i.e. her brothers, mother's brother, etc. By virtue of her right of inheritance to land and housing, she could determine who could or could not reside in the ancestral home, who could be allowed to share the use of the rice-fields, or who could collect produce (such as fruits, palm leaves for attap roofing, fish, sago, etc.) from the ancestral farm land.
+It is my impression that a woman also occupied a dominant position in her relationship with her male kin i.e. her brothers, mother's brother, etc. By virtue of her right of inheritance to land and housing, she could determine who can or cannot reside in the ancestral home, who could be allowed to share the use of the rice fields, or who could collect produce (such as fruits, palm leaves for attap roofing, fish, sago, etc.) from the ancestral farm land.
 She had what some anthropologists call relative autonomy.
-Such were the privileges of the matrilineal women which those in non-matrilineal societies did not enjoy.
+Such was the privilege of the matrilineal women which those in non-matrilineal societies did not enjoy.

 It must be stressed that women's dominant position in the matrilineal society is not conspicuous.
-Their religion, Islam, which emphasizes patriliney and patriarchy tends either to neutralize female power or to conceal it from the public.
-But female power was there to be utilized by the women as and when it suited them.
+Their religion, Islam, which emphasises patriliney and patriarchy tends either to neutralise female power or to conceal it from the public.
+But female power was there to be utilised by the women as and when it suited them.